slopezpereyra/khwarizmi/README.md

 # Quick intro

 This library works in a similar way an interpreter does.
 Its singularity is that what it interprets is a special kind of language: **algebra**.
 It works with classes because algebraic properties are more similar to attributes of a thing than to variables or mere information.
+I've made use of this conceptual correspondence and I've tried to simulate it the best I can anytime I considered it convenient.

 # Requirements